 Robert J.M.
 Hudson (associate professor)

-Dr. Hudson’s research helps advance methods for more accurately simulating soil carbon dynamics and the reactivity of trace metals in natural waters.
+Dr. Hudson advances methods for simulating soil carbon dynamics and the reactivity of trace metals in natural waters.
 His group developed a novel technique for measuring methylmercury that has been applied to quantify mercury pollution in muscle tissues of wildlife, waters of wetlands, rivers, and denitrifying bioreactors, and sediments of wetlands and coastal oceans.

 Angela D. Kent (professor)